Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Statistical Inference for Localization

 The posterior densities for magnetic-field \ac{SLAM} in \eqref{eq:p(x,m|y)} can, for $t>0$, be calculated using the system models in \eqref{eq:general Markov model} and the Bayesian filter recursions~\cite{DurrantWhyte2006}

-where the initial conditions for $t=0$ are given by the prior densities in \eqref{eq:p(x0)} and \eqref{eq:p(w)}.
+where the initial condition $p(x_0,w)=p(x_0)p(w)$ is given by the prior densities in \eqref{eq:p(x0)} and \eqref{eq:p(w)}.
 The connection between the \ac{SLAM} inference problem and the earlier presented map inference problem can be seen by factorizing the \ac{SLAM} posterior density as follows

 This factorization highlights that magnetic-field \ac{SLAM} consists of a coupled state- and map-inference problem.
 Given a trajectory posterior, the map posterior is obtained by conditioning on the entire state history.
 Marginalizing past states in the inferred trajectory recovers the SLAM posterior density.